QuillBot’s Word Counter is a free, easy-to-use tool for tracking the word count in your writing.

 Online word counting tools have a variety of uses, from helping you check your daily writing goals to meeting assignment requirements to creating viral social media posts.

 When counting words, the objective is usually to meet a minimum or a ballpark number, with a few exceptions.
 Below are some use cases where a word counter would be needed:

 Often, in school or at a university, students will be asked to write a short response to a question or a longer essay.
 These can range from 250 words to thousands of words.

 Besides assignments, students applying for college and graduate school admissions will usually have a target word count for their application essays.
 Because of the large volume of applications each school receives, maximum word count limitations are usually imposed as well.

 For example, a student may be asked for a ~1,000-word personal statement, but the fine print will note a hard limit of 2,000 words.

-Daily writing goals are important for the serious writer, even at the hobby level.
+Daily writing goals are important for a serious writer, even at the hobby level.
 Those looking to make writing a habit or hone their skills often choose to set a daily word count goal, like Neil Gaiman’s 50-words-per-day habit that, slowly but surely, helped him pen Coraline.

-Research abstracts are one exception where the word count has a strict maximum that is typically difficult to achieve, since abstracts often need to summarize years of research into ~300 words.
+Research abstracts are one exception where the word count has a strict maximum that is typically difficult to achieve since abstracts often need to summarize years of research into ~300 words.

 Another exception where word count maximums are typically used is in grant and scholarship writing.
 It can be hard for students, educators, and researchers to outline a proposed project or describe their experiences and goals when they have to stick to such strict word limits.

-Using a word counter tool during the drafting process can help with keeping your writing on track so that, when you begin editing, you aren’t trying to cut an essay in half or add another 1,000 words.
+Using a word count tool during the drafting process can help with keeping your writing on track so that, when you begin editing, you aren’t trying to cut an essay in half or add another 1,000 words.